 - Understanding Major Gift Donation Behavior

-- Understanding Dynamics of the Ask
+- Understanding the Dynamics of the Ask

 - Understand the Possible Outcomes (Other Than the Perfect Yes!)